evilpaper/acme/README.md

 ## About this project

-This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js 13 and server components.
+This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js and server components.
+Heavenly inspired by shadcn's Taxonomy.
+You call also call it i rip off.
+Anyway, I fins it to be a good way to test out new technologies, practice concepts etc.

 ## Features

-- New `/app` dir,
+- `/app` dir,
 - Routing, Layouts, Nested Layouts and Layout Groups
-- Data Fetching, Caching and Mutation
+- Data Fetching, caching and mutation
 - Loading UI
 - Route handlers
 - Metadata files